 Internal Service Funds are used to account for the financing of goods or services provided by an activity to other departments, funds or component units of the District on a cost-reimbursement basis.
 The District maintains one internal service fund.
 The Health Insurance Fund is used to accounts for the funds received from employees, retirees and other funds to be used for the payment of health care costs for the District employees.
 The District's internal service fund is presented in the proprietary funds financial statements.
-Because the principal users of the internal service funds are consolidated into the governmental column when presented in the government-wide financial statements.
+Because the principal users of the internal services are the District's governmental activities, the financial statements of the internal service funds are consolidated into the governmental column when presented in the government-wide financial statements.
 To the extent possible, the cost of these services is reported in the appropriate functional activity (general government).